simgrid/remote-simgrid/README.md

 will come back to the Remote SimGrid project.
 It may still work for you in the meanwhile, who knows.

-## Contact and Licence
+## Contact and License

 If you are interested, please drop us a line on the simgrid-user@lists.gforge.inria.fr mailing list.

-SimGrid is released under LGPL while RemoteSimGrid is released under the GNU Affero Licence.
+SimGrid is released under LGPL while Remote SimGrid is released under the GNU Affero License.
 Please see the source packages for more information.

-## Installing Remote-Simgrid
+## Installing Remote SimGrid

 - Install [Thrift](http://www.apache.org/dyn/closer.cgi?path=/thrift/0.9.3/thrift-0.9.3.tar.gz) (version 0.9.3)